SintaxLabs/PlentifulMobDrops/README.md

 Consider [donating](https://ko-fi.com/jammerz), no pressure 🩷

-This repo will be updated soon.
+## This page will be updated soon.